 The accompanying consolidated financial statements include the accounts of all subsidiaries; inter-company accounts and transactions have been eliminated.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
-The accounting and reporting policies of the Company conform to U.S. generally accepted accounting principles, or GAAP.
+The accounting and reporting policies of the Company conform to GAAP.

 All entities in which the Company holds investments that are considered variable interest entities, or VIEs, for financial reporting purposes were reviewed for consolidation under the applicable consolidation guidance.
 Whenever the Company has both the power to direct the activities of an entity that most significantly impact the entity's performance, and the obligation to absorb losses or the right to receive benefits of the entity that could be significant, the Company consolidates the entity.
-See Note 5 - Variable Interest Entities and Securitized Debt Obligations to the Company's Consolidated Financial Statements included in this Annual Report on Form 10-K for additional details regarding consolidation of VIEs.
+See Note 4 - Variable Interest Entities and Securitized Debt Obligations to the Company's Consolidated Financial Statements included in this Annual Report on Form 10-K for additional details regarding consolidation of VIEs.